-4th Street at Center Ave.
+Martinson's Fine Jewebry 4th Street at Center Ave.
+Moorhead, Minn.

-REGISTRATION IN FESTIVAL HALL Monday, March 10-Morning-Registration of Graduate, Senior and Monday, March 10-Afternoon-Registration of Junior and Sopho Tuesday, March 11-Morning-Registration of Freshman Students.
-FINAL EXAMINATIONS For classes that meet regularly at: Time of final examination 8:00-MTWThF, MTWTh, MTWF, MW or MWF.....
+REGISTRATION IN FESTIVAL HALL Monday, March 10-Morning-Registration of Graduate, Senior and Junior students.

+Monday, March 10-Afternoon-Registration of Junior and Sophomore Students.

+Tuesday, March 11-Morning-Registration of Freshman Students.
+FINAL EXAMINATIONS For classes that meet regularly at: Tin 8:00-MTWThF, MTWTh, MTWF, MW or MWF...
+Time of final examination ...
 1:00- 3:00, Mar.
 11 3:05- 5:00, Mar.
-11 TTh or TThS...
-9:00-MTWThF, MTWTh, MTWF, MW or MWF...
-TTh or TThS... students from the Near and Middle from Columbia and Harvard Uni- covering a minimum of four count- 10:00-MTWThF, MTWTh, MTWF, MW or MWF....
-TTh or TThS.
-TTh or TThS.
-1:15-MTWThF, MTWTh, MTWF, MW or MWF.....
+11 TTh or TThS -MTWThF, MTWTh, MTWF, MW or MWF.....
+8:00- 9:50, Mar.
+12 10:00-11:50, Mar.
+12 TTh or TThS MTWThF, MTWTh, MTWF, MW or MWF.....
 1:00- 3:00, Mar.
-13 NOW ON SALE \$5.00 MEAL TICKETS \$4.50 CAMPUS GRILL OPEN 7 A. M .-- 11 P. M. Proprietors Lois & Bob Dixon
+12 TTh or TThS 3:05- 5:00, Mar.
+12 1:15-MTWThF, MTWTh, MTWF, MW or MWF.....
+1:00- 3:00, Mar.
+13 2:10-MTWThF, MTWTh, MTWF, MW or MWF.....
+3:05- 5:00, Mar.
+13 During last regular class period.
+NOW ON SALE \$5.00 MEAL TICKETS \$4.50 OPEN 7 A. M .-- 11 P. M. Proprietors Lois & Bob Dixon CAMPUS GRILL

+We certify that

+Chesterfield is our largest

+selling cigarette by

+3..to 1

+Miles B Hiller PROPRIETOR

+CHESTERFIELDS are much MILDER and give you the ADDED PROTECTION of NO UNPLEASANT AFTER-TASTE

-AF ROTC Juniors To Attend Camp All senior AF ROTC cadets who will have completed the advanced military courses and the institutional requirements for their Bachelor of Science degrees this June are not required to attend summer camps.
+AF ROTC Juniors To Attend Camp

+All senior AF ROTC cadets who will have completed the advanced military courses and the institutional requirements for their Bachelor of Science degrees this June are not required to attend summer camps.
 Instead, those receiving reserve or regular commissions this spring are expected to go on active duty soon after graduation.

 However, about 70 advanced AF ROTC juniors will be required to attend summer camp, according to word received from 10th Air Force Headquarters by Lt.
-Col. Robert E. Phillips, PAS&T. The directive read in part: "All students who have completed Air Science III by the end of the school year terminating in May-June, 1952, will be required to attend summer camp.
+Col. Robert E. Phillips, PAS&T.

+The directive read in part: "All students who have completed Air Science III by the end of the school year terminating in May-June, 1952, will be required to attend summer camp.

 "However, where justification is provided, Commanding Generals of ConAC air forces may authorize individual advance course students to attend camp prior to their completion of Air Science III.
 Students pursuing accelerated programs in which attendance at institutional summer sessions is required may be deferred from attending forthcoming summer camps."

 Camps will be of four week duration instead of the usual six weeks, and are scheduled to open June 23.
 Camps will be non-specialized, with formal classroom training held to a minimum.

 Students who will have sufficient time between the closing of school and the opening date of camps to permit their spending seven days at home may be ordered, at their option, to camp from their home address.
-Students will receive six cents per mile for traveling expenses to and from the camps Students living in excess of 700 miles from their school may be ordered to the camp nearest their home.
-Engineers Visit School The following mechanical engineering graduates were recent visitors at the mechanical engineering department: Stanley Herlick, 1949; Philip Brua, 1949; and Stephen Sigurdson, 1951.
+Students will receive six cents per mile for traveling expenses to and from the camps.
+Students living in excess of 700 miles from their school may be ordered to the camp nearest their home.

+Engineers Visit School

+The following mechanical engineering graduates were recent visitors at the mechanical engineering department: Stanley Herlick, 1949; Philip Brua, 1949; and Stephen Sigurdson, 1951.

 Herlick is employed by Northwest Airlines in Minneapolis and Brua works for the state highway department at Bismarck.
 Sigurdson resides in Pembina.

-Dr. E. A. Anderson OPTOMETRIST Eyes Examined Glasses Fitted 104 Freadway, Farge, N. D.
+Dr. E. A. Anderson

+OPTOMETRIST

+Eyes Examined

+Glasses Fitted

+104 Froadway, Fargo, N. D.